 When assigned as Deputy Chief of Operations:

-8. Oversee dispatch/communications policies and procedures.
+6. Oversee dispatch and communications policies and procedures.

 QUALIFICATIONS